 The Cam Valley Forum is a voluntary group, established in 2001.
-We work with our extensive network of partners to protect and improve the environment of the River Cam and its tributaries.
+We work with our extensive network of partners to protect and improve the River Cam and its tributaries, for the benefit of the community and the environment.

-• We promote understanding of the river environment, including through workshops, guided walks and training of volunteers.
+- We support others and promote understanding of the river environment, including through talks, guided walks, our newsletter, training and small grants

 We are registered as a charity with HMRC (reference number XT38781) so can receive Gift Aid on donations, but are too small to need to register with the Charity Commission.